Search This Blog

 In ancient times, in the fertile and colorful land of Sunda, a musical tradition took root that has deeply intertwined with the lives of its people.
 Angklung, a distinctive bamboo musical instrument, is not just an instrument; it symbolizes life and ritual, reflecting the close connection between humans and nature.

-During the 12th to 16th centuries, under the auspices of the Sunda Kingdom, the people who relied on rice as their staple food began to develop the angklung.
-For them, rice was not only a food source but also a symbol of life and prosperity.
-They believed that the Rice Goddess, Nyai Sri Pohaci, was the giver of life and well-being.
+Between the 12th and 16th centuries, under the reign of the Sunda Kingdom, the agrarian Sundanese people, who relied on rice as their staple food, began developing the angklung.
+For them, rice was not just a source of sustenance but also a symbol of life and prosperity.
+The angklung emerged as a musical instrument used in rituals and traditional ceremonies with the primary purpose of invoking the Goddess of Rice, Nyai Sri Pohaci, to ensure that their crops flourished.
+The people believed that Dewi Sri was the giver of life, and by playing the angklung, they sought to summon the goddess to bless their harvests.

 Angklung Gubrag: Melodies from Bogor